 On the other hand, Standard Operating Procedures-SOP also must establish clear guidelines for the use of judgment in a way that continues to assure safety while being flexible enough to adjust to unique service need.
 Some aviation managers make a cause for absolute SOPs that have no wiggle room for judgment.
 They are the enforcers, unwilling to take responsibility for using common sense.
-Overly rigid guidelines prevent the use of using judgment and decision making to get the job dome safely.
+Overly rigid guidelines prevent the use of using judgment and decision making to get the job done safely.

-If there is the expectation people make informed and collaborative decisions that are biased to the safe side, it is critical to have a comprehensive set of operational policies, standards and procedures.
+If there is the expectation people make informed and collaborative decisions that are biased to the safe side, it is critical to have a comprehensive set of operational policies, standards, and procedures.
 Once those are in place, it’s up to the team to perform… top to bottom.

 Since safety starts at the top, operational managers must not only be the champions of proper performance, they must be the models.
-“Do as I say, no as I do” is not an option.
+“Do as I say, not as I do” is not an option.

 From a managerial perspective, each PINC deserves unique attention and action.
 There are few things to consider:

 - A PINC is a deliberate violation of an established policy, standard or practice

 - A PINC perpetrator is likely to commit future PINCs